scouts: 2023 summary

 Chapter 3: Waiting

 Once the manuscript went to BCC in October, things were quiet.
 We occasionally had a phone conversation and Ashli posted things on the @cherisheddoctrine Instagram, but we were waiting for the publisher to do the layout and whatever else it is that publishers do to prep a book.
-(I actually don’t know – I’ve asked various people but that doesn’t seem to be question important enough for anyone to answer.)
+(I actually don’t know – I’ve asked various people but that doesn’t seem to be a question important enough for anyone to answer.)

 For Christmas, I made quilted pillows.
 Heavenly Mother is represented to me in flowers, so I made a flower block for each of the three of us – McArthur is coral, Ashli is pink, I’m purple.
 Heavenly Mother is the 4th flower in white and pale blue (blue is the Indian color for deity).
 You can barely see it but it’s pulling everything together.
 I sent one to each of them, and kept a third for myself.